While we have traveled to over 70 countries, we still find that there are some hidden gems that other traveling families ask us about.

 So don’t think twice about visiting this place.
 It is a small place with a rich heritage.

-Stroll a little down the hill and you will find the colourful 18th Century Anglican Christ Church.
+Stroll a little down the hill and you will find the colorful 18th Century Anglican Christ Church.

 Questions to our readers

-If so, what was your favourite thing to do there?
+- If so, what was your favorite thing to do there?

 - Do you have any tips for our readers you would like to share?